RedEdge967/svelte-projects/README.md

 # svelte-projects
 - This repo contains a list of simple svelte projects made by me to learn svelte.
+(More projects will be added soon)

 ## Svelte projects
 | Project | Description |